PalaeoClimateModellingUK/paleoclimate_HadGEM3_UoB/Coupling_weights_generation/GC3.1_coupling_weights_generation_workflow.md

 # prerequisites
 Before starting the procedures below, you need to have one ORCA1 bathymetry.
 Please refer to [Gabriel Pontes's notes](https://github.com/pontesgm4/HadGEM3-GC5_palaeo/blob/main/step1_make_ocean/step1_make_domain_cfg.md) for the procedures to generate the bathymetry.

 # First step: generate mesh_mask.nc from bathymetry using the DOMAINcfg of NEMO4.0
 Caveat: The workflow described here is based on NEMO4, whereas GC3.1 uses NEMO3.6 as its ocean component.
 Although the generated mesh_mask.nc is compatible with the subsequent step, the difference in model versions should be noted.
 Minor differences in results may exist.
+To avoid the version mismatch please
 ## 1. Check out the NEMO utils
 Please run the following commands on archer2
 ```